Freidel-Maillet type equations on fused K-matrices over the positive part of $U_q(\widehat{\mathfrak{sl}}_2)$: Abstract

 \section{Abstract}

-The positive part $U_q^+$ of the quantized enveloping algebra $U_q(\widehat{\mathfrak{sl}}_2)$ has a reflection equation presentation of Freidel-Maillet type, due to Baseilhac 2021.
-This presentation involves a K-matrix of dimension $2 \times 2$.
-Under an embedding of $U_q^+$ into a $q$-shuffle algebra due to Rosso 1995, this K-matrix can be written in closed form using a PBW basis for $U_q^+$ due to Terwilliger 2019.
-This PBW basis, together with two PBW bases due to Damiani 1993 and Beck 1994, can be obtain from a uniform approach by Ruan 2025.
-Following a natural fusion technique, we will construct fused K-matrices of arbitary meaningful dimension in closed form using the uniform approach.
-We will also show that any pair of these fused K-matrices satisfy Freidel-Maillet type equations.
+The positive part $U_q^+$ of the quantized enveloping algebra $U_q(\widehat{\mathfrak{sl}}_2)$ has a reflection equation presentation of Freidel-Maillet type (Baseilhac 2022).
+Its defining K-matrix has size $2 \times 2$ and can be expressed, using Rosso's embedding of $U_q^+$ into a $q$-shuffle algebra, as generating functions whose coefficients are Terwilliger's alternating PBW basis elements.
+This and older PBW bases of $U_q^+$ due to Damiani and Beck are unified by linear combinations of Catalan words (Ruan 2025).
+In this paper, we use this unification to define K-matrices of any dimension $\geq 2$ whose entries are explicit generating functions over $U_q^+$.
+Our main result is that any pair of such K-matrices, possibly of different dimensions, satisfy a Freidel-Maillet type equation.
+This yields a family of algebraic relations over $U_q^+$ that generalize Baseilhac's equation and can be used to study integrable systems or higher-spin representations.

-{\bf Keywords}. affine quantum group; quantum algebra; q-shuffle algebra; Catalan word; K-matrix; reflection equation. \\ {\bf 2020 Mathematics Subject Classification}.
+\blfootnote{{\bf Keywords}. affine quantum group; quantum algebra; q-shuffle algebra; Catalan word; K-matrix; reflection equation. } \blfootnote{{\bf 2020 Mathematics Subject Classification}.
 Primary: 17B37.
-Secondary: 16T25, 81R12.
+Secondary: 16T25, 81R12. }